radbrt/eventbased-lineage/README.md

 Because I haven't had time to argue with `SecreetStr` yet, the password to the snowflake DB is plaintext which it *really should not be*.
 Sorry not sorry.
 This is after all just proof-of-concept.

-The event example above includes the flow run name, but this is only included if the block is invoked in the flow.
-The name does not seem to be accessible within a task.
-It is still possible to stitch together via the flow ID so it is probably not a big problem.

-More importantly, there are some issues accessing flow information, so there are two requirements for this to work:
-1. The block must be loaded from inside a flow, not inside a task
-2. In order to "freeze" (store) the necessary flow information for when it is used within tasks later, there is a method named `freeze_flow_info()` that should be run immediately.
-Perhaps this can be done more elegantly through some init method, but my first attempt didn't work so I let it be for now.

 ## If you want to test this
 Due to the raggedy shape of this repo, there are quite a few prerequisites.